La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 - Tradespeople enter freemium via the counter (QR code, referral code).
 Once usage is proven, the distributor resells the subscription and earns commission.
 This fills volume and data.

-- Service/maintenance companies buying at the same counter are identified and worked through direct sale (payer #1, multi-seat contract).
+- Service/maintenance companies buying at the same counter are identified and worked through direct sale (payer #1, Business API/MCP contract).

 Everything is measured, not declared: counter QR code, referral code, Supabase tracking.
 We know exactly which counter produces which usage.